 Health Insurance Choices

-You can get health insurance from a local insurance company as long as the plan covers you for 400,000 baht for IPD and 40,000 baht for OPD.
+You can get health insurance from a local insurance company as long as the plan has coverage of 400,000 baht for IPD and 40,000 baht for OPD.

 You must remember to have the IPD and OPD coverage amounts clearly stated on your health insurance policy to avoid miscommunication with immigration officers.